rodrigo-serra/perception_ros/README.md

 - getPeopleDetection()

   It returns an array with all the persons detected in the current frame.
-The msg type is StringArray.
+The msg type is ReidInfoArray.
 It requires the reid node to be running.

 - getPeopleDetectionRecord()

   It returns an array with all the persons detected in the past.
-The msg type is StringArray.
+The msg type is ReidInfoArray.
 It requires the reid node to be running.

 - readSweaterColor()